Israeli troops kill 10 Palestinians in West Bank clash, medics say | Law-Order

 Israeli troops kill 10 Palestinians in West Bank clash, medics say

-Israeli troops killed 10 Palestinians, including at least three gunmen and three civilians, and wounded over 100 others during a raid on a flashpoint city in the occupied West Bank on Wednesday, witnesses and medical officials said.
+Israeli troops killed 10 Palestinians, including at least four gunmen and three civilians, and wounded over 100 others during a raid on a flashpoint city in the occupied West Bank on Wednesday, witnesses, militant groups and medical officials said.

-Israeli troops killed 10 Palestinians, including at least three gunmen and three civilians, and wounded over 100 others during a raid on a flashpoint city in the occupied West Bank on Wednesday, witnesses and medical officials said.
+Israeli troops killed 10 Palestinians, including at least four gunmen and three civilians, and wounded over 100 others during a raid on a flashpoint city in the occupied West Bank on Wednesday, witnesses, militant groups and medical officials said.
 The Israeli military confirmed the operation in Nablus, saying troops shot back after coming under fire while trying to detain militants suspected of planning imminent attacks.
 There were no Israeli casualties, an army statement said.

 Palestinian militant faction Islamic Jihad said two of its Nablus commanders had been encircled in a house by Israeli troops, triggering a clash that drew in other gunmen.
 Explosions sounded and local youths pelted armoured troop transports with rocks.
 Palestinian sources said the two Islamic Jihad commanders were killed along with another gunman.
 The fatalities also included at least three civilians, among them a 72-year-old man and a 14-year-old boy.
 Medical officials said 102 Palestinians were wounded, six of them critically.